What is Automation Testing? Switch to Faster Business Operations

 Depiction of automation tools as fast, reliable, and reusable

-Automation testing is an approach to automatically review and validate the software/product to meet set quality standards.
+Automation testing is an approach for automatically reviewing and validating software or a product to ensure it meets set quality standards.
 The process involves using special testing frameworks and tools to minimize human intervention.
-The test scripts manage the flow of test execution, which draws comparison with the intended application reliability and quality.
+The test scripts manage the flow of test execution, which draws a comparison with the intended application reliability and quality.

-Most small businesses have a restricted budget and can benefit from its cost-efficiency in improving the application’s consistency and accuracy.
-The reason behind the popularity is the adoption of DevOps and Agile.
-This can be attributed to the numerous benefits of test automation in Agile and DevOps environments.
+Small and medium-sized businesses (SMBs) often have a restricted budget and can benefit from its cost-efficiency in improving the application’s consistency and accuracy.
+The growing adoption of DevOps and Agile has also pushed its popularity.

 Before learning the phases and types of testing, let’s understand the difference between manual and automated testing.